-A dependent child is no longer eligible for coverage under this Policy when he or she reaches the dependent limiting age of 26.
+A dependent child is no longer eligible for coverage under this Policy at the end of the year in which he or she reaches the dependent limiting age of 26.
+The dependent child may be eligible for a special enrollment period at the end of the month in which the dependent child reaches the dependent limiting age of 26.
+See the section on Special enrollment periods and effective date of coverage for more information.
 However, the child's eligibility continues if the child is incapable of self-sustaining employment by reason of developmental disability, mental illness, mental disorder or physical disability and is chiefly dependent upon the subscriber for support and maintenance.
 An illness that does not cause a child to be incapable of self-sustaining employment will not be considered a physical disability.
 To continue coverage for a disabled dependent, you must provide Medica with proof of such disability and dependency within 31 days of the child reaching the dependent limiting age of 26.
 Beginning two years after the child reaches the dependent limiting age of 26, Medica may require annual proof of disability and dependency.
 Your disabled dependent is covered under this Policy regardless of age and without application of health screening.